 The FOURIER outcomes trial is designed to evaluate whether treatment with Repatha in combination with statin therapy, compared to placebo plus statin therapy, reduces the risk of cardiovascular events in patients with high cholesterol and clinically evident cardiovascular disease, and completed patient enrollment in June 2015.
-The primary endpoint for the FOURIER trial is major cardiovascular events defined as the composite of cardiovascular death, myocardial infarction (MI), stroke, hospitalization for unstable angina or coronary revascularization.
-The key secondary end point is the composite of cardiovascular death, MI or stroke.
-The trial is planned to continue until at least 1,630 patients experience the secondary endpoint, thereby providing 90 percent power to detect a relative reduction of 15 percent in this endpoint.
 Top-line results from the approximately 27,500-patient event-driven FOURIER study are anticipated in first quarter of 2017.

-Repatha is approved in 44 countries, including the U.S., Japan, Canada and in all 28 countries that are members of the European Union.
+Repatha is approved in more than 40 countries, including the U.S., Japan, Canada and in all 28 countries that are members of the EU.
 Applications in other countries are pending.